 Let us know!
-In addition to scheduled workshops, MHASF has a broad course catalog of training that we can host exclusively for your team, delivered in-house at MHASF or on-site at your location.
-We also love working with organizations and businesses to design custom courses and training series to meet specific goals and needs for teams of any size.
+In addition to scheduled workshops, MHASF has an array of training packages and customizable workshops, delivered in-house at MHASF or on-site at your location.
+We love working with organizations and businesses to meet specific goals and needs for teams of any size.

 Drop us a line and tell us a little about who you are, what you're looking for, and when you'd like it to happen.
 We'll get in touch about how we can partner with you to meet your training goals and promote mental health and recovery in the Bay Area.